7.4 Applications to Remote Sensing

 A few remarks on the water vapor channel.
 Even the driest column of air will have enough water vapor to absorb all 6.5–7.0 infrared radiation emitted from Earth’s surface and just above Earth's surface.
 Therefore, all the radiation energy at these wavelengths recorded by the satellite comes from atmospheric water vapor at least a kilometer or more above the surface.

 Second, in a drier column, some of the radiation energy emitted by water vapor at lower altitudes will not be absorbed by the water vapor above, thereby making it to space.
 Because lower altitude water vapor has a higher temperature than the water vapor above, it emits a greater amount of infrared radiation than the overlying water vapor.
 Therefore, as a column dries and there is less high altitude water vapor, the water vapor channel radiance recorded by a satellite will go up in value (or become darker) in the water vapor image.

 Thus brighter shades indicate emissions from higher altitudes and lower temperatures; darker shades indicate emissions from lower altitudes and thus higher temperatures.
-In no case, however, is the surface or the water vapor just above the surface observed.
+In no case, however, is the Earth's surface or the water vapor just above the Earth's surface observed.
 So whiter shades indicate more water vapor in a column at higher altitudes and can be used as a qualitative indicator of air moisture and as a tracer of atmospheric motion because the amount of moisture does not change significantly on daily time scales.